david-ewan-campbell/bowling-challenge/README.md

 - Added test to check if strike is rolled.
 Strike function had 'false' return hardcoded for previous test, so changed to an instance of a first roll returning a strike, so true is returned if a strike, false if a strike not returned.

+- Tests added to check if spares are false & true - spares function added to return a spare is true if scored and false if not.

 Bowling Challenge
 =================